Animateka International Animated Film Festival 2025

 2018 festival coverage:

-This year the festival recieved 669 films, which is 65 more than last year.
+This year the festival received 669 films, which is 65 more than last year.
 120 out of 696 films tried to get into the Central end Eastern European competition programme, 281 films applied to compete in the Young Talents competition, while 268 of them would like to take a chance in the Elephant competition programme, aimed at children.
 Submissions were received from 63 different countries, from Poland and France to Singapore and Afghanistan.
 Slovene animators did their part too, as they sent 35 films.

 Here's the full festival daily schedule